48 years ago today, the greatest musical group of all time performed for the last time – on a rooftop!

 Todd Is God!
 Oh, But John’s Pissed At Him!

 Check out this post, which discusses the feud between John Lennon and Todd Rundgren, and the tragic Mark David Chapman connection between them:

 And above all, keep listening to the music!

-Categories: 70's Cinema, Academy Awards, Awards, Books / Media, British Cinema, documentary films, Foreign Films, London, Movies, Movies About Movies, Music, New York, Obscure Movies, Talent/Celebrities, The Beatles, Travel, TV Show, Uncategorized
+Categories: 70's Cinema, Academy Awards, Art, Awards, Books / Media, British Cinema, Classic Rock, Cult Movies, documentary films, Film Fight Club, Foreign Films, Great Films, Independent Cinema, London, Memoirs, Movies, Movies About Movies, Music, New York, Obscure Movies, Talent/Celebrities, The Beatles, Travel, TV Show, Uncategorized